 The Etienne, Ewoldsen, Novak, Schneekloth, Everett, Richardson, Rotary-West Vocational Scholarships.
 The Kennedy Spirit, Citizenship, Service, and Attendance awards.

 These and other awards are presented annually at Senior Honors Night in May.

-Seniors with cumulative grade point averages of 3.5 and have an 85% on ITED tests are awarded this honor.
+Seniors with cumulative grade point averages of at least 3.5 and score in the top 25% of either the ACT or ISASP are awarded this honor.

 Numerous awards are presented each year by the following:

 - Each of the nineteen interscholastic sports